Custodial deaths in the United Kingdom: Statistics

 The Independent Police Complaints Commission (IPCC) publishes annual reports on deaths during or following police contact.

 The Ministry of Justice publishes quarterly "Safety in Custody statistics" looking at deaths and incidents of self-harm and violence in prisons in England and Wales.
 In the year up to March 2017 this statistical report showed the highest number of deaths in prison on record, with the rate of self-inflicted deaths more than doubling since 2013, and the number of incidents of self-harm reaching a record high.
 There were 113 self-inflicted deaths in the 12 months up to March 2017, 10 of which were in the female estate.

 The charity Inquest monitors statistics and updates on deaths in police custody, prison and immigration detention, regularly updating live statistical tables on their website.

 The Home Office does not regularly publish information on deaths in immigration detention, but campaigners and monitoring bodies keep track and found 2017 was the deadliest year on record of immigration detainees.

 The Youth Justice Board (YJB) reports on deaths of children in child prisons (young offenders institutions and secure training centres) and secure children's homes in their remit.

 Independent Review into Deaths and Serious Incidents in Police Custody, 2017

-In October 2017 the UK government published the first ever Independent review on deaths and serious incidents in police custody, known as the Angiolini Review, after the author Dame Elish Angiolini QC.
+In October 2017 the UK government published the first ever Independent review on deaths and serious incidents in police custody, known as the Angiolini Review, after the author Dame Elish Angiolini KC.
 Inquest's director Deborah Coles was special adviser to the review.
 The report made over 100 recommendations on policing, mental health provision, and post-death investigations and inquests including that such deaths should be investigated "with the same haste and mindset as homicides" and that families bereaved by a death in custody should receive non means-tested public funding for legal representation during investigations and inquest's into custody deaths.
 Other recommendations included: